entzmingerc/drumcrow/README.md

 Flaps = 3, backwards
 Flaps = 4, no change

-### TRIG SEQ CAW CAW CAW
+### TRIG SEQ CAW
 Try using ratios to manipulate harmonics across all channels simultaneously.
 Try sequencing AMP ENV cycle time for open / closed high hat sounds.
 Try turning on and off trigger sequencers at various rates to step patterns irregularly.
 Try using various ratio values with Flaps to change all channels' directions simultaneously.
 Try making noise by cranking tempo up to 2000 BPM and using subharmonic divisions and trigger length divisions.
 Try sequencing the LFO, make dubstep wubs with LFO frequency mod depth `31X` and PW mod depth `34X`.
-Try CAW CAW CAW.

 # Future Development
 - port to norns